Sarah Van Patten: Career

 When Van Patten was 15, Jennings recommended her to audition for the Royal Danish Ballet in Copenhagen, which was co-directed by Jennings' former colleague, Colleen Neary.
 Van Patten was offered an apprenticeship and was one of the few foreign dancers in the company.
 Three months later, she was chosen by choreographer John Neumeier to dance the opening night cast in a revival of his Romeo and Juliet, with Mads Blangstrup, a principal, as her Romeo.
 She turned 16 shortly before she debuted the role.
 In 2001, at age 17, Van Patten became a member of the corps de ballet, thus became the youngest dancer to receive a contract in the company's history.
 Later that year, she joined the San Francisco Ballet as a soloist, after meeting Helgi Tomasson, the director of the company, when he was staging his version of The Sleeping Beauty in Copenhagen.

 Van Patten became a principal dancer in 2007.
 Her repertoire include lead roles such as Odette/Odile in Swan Lake, the title role in Giselle, the title role in John Neumeier's The Little Mermaid and Tatiana in Onegin.
 She had also originated roles such as in Justin Peck's Hurry Up, We're Dreaming, Cathy Marston's Snowblind, Arthur Pita's Björk Ballet and Christopher Wheeldon's Within a Golden Hour, and danced the roles of Cinderella and of the Stepsister Edwina in the North American premiere of Wheeldon's Cinderella, which was a co-production with Dutch National Ballet.
 She performed at galas in Europe and Australia.

-Van Patten is set to retire from performing in 2022.
+Van Patten retired at the end of the 2022 season.